Rainbow capitalism

-Rainbow capitalism (also called pink capitalism, queer capitalism, homocapitalism or gay capitalism) is the involvement of capitalism, corporate capitalism, and consumerism in appropriating and profiting from the LGBT movement.
-It developed in the 20th and 21st centuries as the LGBT community became more accepted in society and developed sufficient purchasing power, known as pink money.
-Early rainbow capitalism was limited to gay bars and gay bathhouses, though it expanded to most industries by the early-21st century.
+Rainbow capitalism (also called pink capitalism, queer capitalism, homocapitalism or gay capitalism) is the involvement of capitalism, corporate capitalism, and consumerism in participating in, appropriating, and profiting from the LGBTQ movement.
+It developed as the LGBTQ community became more accepted in society and developed sufficient purchasing power to be a viable market, known as pink money.
+Early rainbow capitalism, during the 20th century, was limited to gay bars and gay bathhouses, though it had expanded to most industries in many Western countries by the early-21st century.